ABUTALHA373/portfolio/README.md

 - **Custom Animations** for interactive user experience
 - Integration of popular JavaScript plugins like **SweetAlert2**, **TypeId**,**Lottie**, and **tippy**
 - Display of technology stack with SVG icons
-- Clean and optimized code for fast loading
+- Clean and optimized code for fast-loading

 ## Technologies Used